baresip/docker/README.md

 # docker

-Docker Images for libre, librem and baresip
+Docker Images for libre and baresip

 ## Usage